rkhullar/example-webapp/docs/medium-article.md

 ### Resource Preparation
 #### AWS User and Lambda Role
-For this tutorial we are managing database access to the data layer through AWS IAM.
-During local development you should have your `AWS_PROFILE` configured, which points to the credentials uses for AWS integrations: `aws_access_key_id` `aws_secret_access_key` and for roles `aws_session_token`.
+For this tutorial we are managing database access to the MongoDB Atlas Cluster through AWS Identity and Access Management (IAM).
+During local development you should have your `AWS_PROFILE` configured, which points to the credentials uses for AWS
+integrations: `aws_access_key_id` `aws_secret_access_key` and for roles `aws_session_token`.
 When you create the IAM user in your AWS account be sure to follow good security practices like adding MFA and using a strong password.

 When we create the lambda function later on we will need to specify the role.
 So let's create the role with the name `example-backend-dev` and the `AWSLambdaBasicExecutionRole` managed policy.
 The trust relationship for the role should